com-480-data-visualization/data-visualization-project-2021-yoo/README.md

 The main difference is that we want to do more specific visuals, more precisely on national teams for international events.

 We were not able to find such a work, especially with the same Dataset.
-Indeed some studies are related with World's Cup statistics but they don't rely on the same dataset.
+Indeed some studies are related with World's Cup statistics but they don't rely on Fifa game dataset.

 ### Our approach
-Our  approach relies on international events and the main goal is to give a good overview of national players that will play against each other, and also statistics about both teams, their statistics weaknesses or forces.
+Our  approach relies on international events and the main goal is to give a good overview of national players that will play against each other, and also statistics about both teams, their weaknesses or forces in matter of statistics.

 The originality is in the fact that it will bring an overview of the different teams and players and compare them.
 These visualization can interest hardcore fans and the more casual ones as the European Cup is a mass event.